Skip to main content

 It provides a framework for explaining the relationship between the environment and the economy.

-The UN lead the development of the framework so that it works with standard economic and financial accounts.
+The UN led the development of the framework so that it works with standard economic and financial accounts.

 Using the SEEA, countries and organisations can: